 The University of Irvine-California has installed 17 pieces in its new dormitory focused on sustainability.

 The University of Alberta, CA has acquired 6 pieces.
-The pieces will initially be displayed at the Centennial Centre for Interdisciplinary Science at a Nov 8, 2017 event featuring "storm chaser" George Kourounis before being moved to more permanent space.
+The pieces were initially be displayed at the Centennial Centre for Interdisciplinary Science at a Nov 8, 2017 event featuring "storm chaser" George Kourounis before being moved to more permanent space.

 Ramapo College of New Jersey has acquired 4 pieces, 3 to hang in the conference room of its Office of Sustainability and the fourth to be given as a gift.